kuhle2018/LINMOY25104_FTO2502_A1_Lindokuhle-Moyakhe_JSL03/README.md

 ## Important Prerequisite

-1. Before starting this challenge, make sure you have reviewed and corrected your JSL02 project using the provided solution.
-Your prompts for entering task details should be fully functional and include proper validation checks to ensure accurate user input.
+1. I have reviewed and corrected my JSL02 project using the provided solution.
+2. Task entry prompts are fully functional, ensuring proper validation checks for accurate user input.
-2. **Check the project user stories in your student dashboard**, make sure you understand what is required for each feature.
+3. I have reviewed the project user stories in my student dashboard to understand each required feature.

 ## Overview

-This project involves creating a **simple task management system** where users can add **up to three new tasks** to an existing task array.
-Tasks are **stored as objects in an array**, each with a **unique incremental ID**.
-Users will enter task details via prompts, and the system will allow filtering to view only completed tasks.
-The project focuses on **array manipulation, user interaction via prompts and alerts, and console logging for task management**.
+This project establishes a simple yet structured task management system, enabling users to add up to three new tasks to an existing task array.
+Each task is stored as an object within the array, uniquely identified by an incremental ID for seamless tracking.

-## List of techonolgies used!
-- Html
-- Css
-- Javascript

-## Set up instructions
-- Go to my github : **https://github.com/kuhle2018/LINMOY25104_FTO2502_A1_Lindokuhle-Moyakhe_JSL03.git**
-- Fork the repository.
-- Clone the repository.
-- Ensure Html,Css , Javascript and live server extensions are installed before getting started.
+### Core Functionalities:
+- Task Entry via Prompts: Users input details such as title, description, and status directly.
+- Validation & Alerts: Ensures proper input handling and notifies users when the task limit is reached.
+- Task Filtering: Allows users to view only completed tasks for streamlined management.
+- Console Logging: Displays all tasks in an organized manner, with a dedicated section for completed tasks.

+### Key Focus Areas:
+- Array Manipulation: Efficiently managing tasks within structured data.
+- User Interaction: Handling input through prompts and providing responsive feedback.
+- Task Status & Filtering: Enhancing usability by enabling users to focus on completed tasks.

 ## Key Objectives

-### Logic & User Interaction
+## Logic & User Interaction

 - Store tasks as **objects inside an array** for structured data management.
 - Allow users to **add up to three new tasks** to the existing task list.